-Whether you’ve been in a specific career your whole life and you’re ready to make a change, or you want to set up a new business, it can be scary going into an industry you’re unfamiliar with.
+Whether you’ve been in a specific career your whole life and you’re ready to make a change, or you want to set up a new business in another industry, it can be a scary thing to do because you’re unfamiliar with it.

 1. Ask Questions